ROH Women's World Television Championship: History

 Ring of Honor owner Tony Khan unveiled the championship on December 16, 2023, during a taping of Ring of Honor Wrestling.
 The championship is a secondary title in the ROH women's division.
 The design of the belt matches the men's World Television Championship.
 Several names were confirmed for the inaugural tournament with the likes of Leyla Hirsch, Kiera Hogan, Lady Frost, Rachael Ellering and Billie Starkz.

 On February 10, 2024, taping of Ring of Honor, more names were announced for the inaugural ROH Women's World Television Championship such as Taya Valkyrie, Sussy Love, Red Velvet, Sandra Moone, Abadon, Viva Van and Robyn Renegade.
 Where only four names advanced in the tournament such as Taya Valkyrie, Red Velvet, Abadon and firstly entered participate Billie Starkz as Taya Valkyrie defeated Sussy Love, Red Velvet defeated Sandra Moone, Abadon defeated Viva Van and Billie Starkz defeated Robyn Renegade in the first round.
 On February 14, 2024, J-Rod, Queen Aminata, Mercedes Martinez, Trish Adora and Diamante were announced as participants.
 During the second part of the first rounds, Queen Aminata, Leyla Hirsch, Mercedes Martinez and Diamante were prosperous at advancing in the tournament.

 On the February 24, 2024, taping of ROH, the second round of the ROH Women's World Television Championship tournament began as Red Velvet defeated Leyla Hirsch while Queen Aminata defeated Taya Valkyrie to advance.

 On March 7, 2024, taping of ROH, another part of the second round of the ROH Women's World Television Championship tournament took place where Billie Starkz defeated Diamante and Mercedes Martinez defeated Abandon to advance.

 On the March 16, 2024, taping of ROH, at the semifinals of the tournament, Queen Amanita defeated Red Velvet and Billie Starkz defeated Mercedes Martinez, leaving it down to Queen Amanita and Billie Starkz on who will become the inaugural champion.

 On April 5, 2024, at Supercard of Honor, Billie Starkz defeated Queen Aminata to become the inaugural ROH Women's World Television Championship holder.

 Inaugural championship tournament (2024)

 Tournament bracket

 1 Originally scheduled participant Lady Frost was on tour in Mexico when the tournament began, so she was removed.

 Belt design

 The ROH Women's Television Championship design is very similar to the June 22, 2023, design of the ROH World Television Championship belt design that was presented to champion Samoa Joe on that episode of Ring of Honor Wrestling.
 To represent difference this design of the title has the word women's at the top in the center piece of the championship.

+Former interim champion Mina Shirakawa shown here with the current title design.

 On September 20, 2024, Red Velvet debuted her own custom version of the championship with a red leather strap.